1. Representing Text As Data (I): Bag-of-Words

 - L. Hargrave and J. Blumenau., “No Longer Conforming to Stereotypes?
 Gender, Political Style and Parliamentary Debate in the UK”., In: British Journal of Political Science (2021), pp. 1–18.

-Seminar application: Text-as-data.
+Seminar application: Text-as-Data and Dictionaries.

 2. Similarities, Differences, Complexity

 This week we will study methods for grouping texts that are similar and distinguishing between texts that are different.
 We will learn about the vector space model, which connects to many of the approaches that we cover later in the course.
-We will also learn about weighting strategies for text – such as tf-idf weighting – and we will learn about why wordclouds suck fail to use the full set of visual dimensions available for communicating meaning.
+We will also learn about weighting strategies for text – such as tf-idf weighting – and we will learn about why wordclouds fail to use the full set of visual dimensions available for communicating meaning.
 Finally, we will consider methods for measuring the lexical complexity and readability of different texts.

 Essential readings: